-When a serious or fatal accident occurs in the workplace, it is important to immediately speak to a lawyer about the incident as the statute of limitations on filing a claim begins on the day you were injured.
-In addition, it is important for employees to be aware that your company may not always have your best interests in mind.
-All too often workers find themselves funneled to doctors whose goal is to issue a company-friendly diagnosis.
+When a serious or fatal accident occurs in the workplace, it is important to immediately speak to a lawyer about the incident.
+The reason being the statute of limitations on filing a claim begins on the day you were injured.
+In addition, employees need to be aware that your company may not always have your best interests in mind.
+All too often, workers find themselves funneled to doctors whose goal is to issue a company-friendly diagnosis.
 Without an experienced attorney on your side, you may find yourself in an uphill battle against the company’s extensive resources.

-Injured workers often do not understand the complexities of the law regarding workplace injuries in Texas, nor do they know who to turn to if they’ve been hurt.
-That’s why it is so important for you to call an experienced Houston workplace injury lawyer at Williams Hart to protect you from being taken advantage of by your employer, the company-recommended doctor, or the insurance company in the aftermath of your accident.
+Injured workers often do not understand the complexities of the law regarding workplace injuries in Texas; nor do they know who to turn to if they’ve been hurt.
+That’s why it is so important for you to call an experienced Houston workplace injury lawyer at Williams Hart.
+This will protect you from being taken advantage of by your employer, the company-recommended doctor, or the insurance company in the aftermath of your accident.

 Through boycotts and other forms of activism, farm workers succeeded in passing the California Agriculture Labor Relations Act of 1975, which established collective-bargaining power for farmworkers statewide.